palamakuladeepika/Implementation-of-Filters/README.md

 ## Algorithm:
 ### Step1
 </br>
+Import the required modules.

 </br>

 ### Step2
 </br>
+Convert the image from BGR to RGB.

 </br>

 ### Step3
 </br>
+Apply the required filters for the image separately.

 </br>

 ### Step4
 </br>
+Plot the original and filtered image by using matplotlib.pyplot

 </br>

 ### Step5
 </br>
+End the program.

 </br>

 ## Program: